Tracing the kinematics of the whole ram pressure stripped tails in ESO 137-001: Discussion

-For ESO 137-001, these substructures can be traced by the observed kinematic state of the gas content along the stripped tails.
 Based on the IFS observations of the front part of the primary tail, \citet{Fumagalli2014} found the velocity dispersion of the ionized gas also shows an enhancement to $\sim20$ kpc downstream and it can reach a peak value greater than 100 km s$^{-1}$ beyond this distance.
-Our observations confirm this signature in the primary tail and present similar behaviours in the northern and southern tails, which shows an increased velocity dispersion of the ionized gas from $\sim12$ kpc to $\sim20$ kpc downstream (see the velocity dispersion map in Fig.~\ref{fig:2d_maps_starPA}).
-The typical value of velocity dispersion increases from $\sim35$ km s$^{-1}$ to $\sim80$ km s$^{-1}$ and maintain the same level in the rest part of the stripped tails.
-These results imply an enhancement of the degree of turbulence in the stripped tails, which could be due to the oscillations caused by the tours-like gas flows in the deadwater region.
-Thus we can infer $\sim12$ kpc downstream as a lower limit of the divide between the remnant tail and the deadwater region in the galactic wake. \citet{Sun2021} discovered a strong linear correlation between the surface brightness of the X-ray and H$\alpha$ emission from the diffuse gas in the stripped tails, indicating a mixing between the stripped medium and the ICM.
-While for the galaxy regions, they found the surface brightness ratios between the X-ray and H$\alpha$ emission are on average $\sim10$ times smaller than those in the tails, which is likely owing to the strong star formation in the galaxies.
-They adopted D$_{25}$ to separate the galaxy regions from the stripped tails.
-For ESO~137-001, the half of D$_{25}$ is also $\sim12$ kpc, which is consistent with the inferred edge of the remnant tail.
-Regarding the separation of the deadwater region and the far wake, it requires the directed observation of the tours-like gas flows from the velocity field of the stripped tails.
-This is difficult for ESO~137-001, since the galaxy is mainly moving on the sky plane and we can only observe the velocity of the gas motion perpendicular to the extension direction of the stripped tails.
+Our observations confirm this signature in the primary tail and present similar behaviours in the northern and southern tails, which show an increased velocity dispersion of the ionized gas from $\sim12$ kpc to $\sim20$ kpc downstream (see the velocity dispersion map in Fig.~\ref{fig:2d_maps_starPA}).
+The typical value of velocity dispersion increases from $\sim35$ km s$^{-1}$ to $\sim80$ km s$^{-1}$ and maintains the same level in the remaining part of the stripped tails.
+These results imply an enhancement of the degree of turbulence in the stripped tails, which could be due to the oscillations caused by the fallback gas flows in the galaxy wake.
+As shown in the hydrodynamic simulations of RPS tails, the interactions between the stripped tails and ambient ICM drive the gas moving into the shadow of the galaxy and induce the fallback gas flows (e.g., \citealt{Roediger2007,Roediger2008,Tonnesen2009,Roediger2015,Tonnesen2019}).
+The mixing between the fallback and forward gas flows produces oscillations in the striped tails and may increase the degree of turbulence.
+The analysis based on the velocity structure function will help to further understand the origin and evolution of turbulence in the stripped tails (e.g., \citealt{Li2022}).